nodef/extra-math/README.md

 Find the [magnitude] of a vector or [distance] between two points.

-**Statistics**: For a list of numbers, we can calculate the [sum], [product], [mean]. [median] gives the value lying in the middle when the numbers are sorted, and [modes] gives the values which are repeated most often.
+**Statistics**: For a list of numbers, we can calculate the [sum], [product], [arithmeticMean]. [median] gives the value lying in the middle when the numbers are sorted, and [modes] gives the values which are repeated most often.
 The difference between the largest and the smallest values is the [range].
 [variance] is a measure of variability of numbers.